Tasty, jazzy, and just the right amount of lazy – New Orleans has perfected brunch into a fine art.

 What to Order: Bananas Foster French Toast

-The Scoop: Located on Jackson Square, Stanley offers breakfast and brunch all day long, plus sandwiches, a soda fountain, and house-made ice cream desserts.
-The Bananas Foster French Toast offers a breakfast classic with a New Orleans twist, featuring battered French bread, sliced bananas, vanilla bean ice cream, and toasted walnuts with foster sauce.
+The Scoop: Located on Jackson Square, Stanley offers breakfast and brunch all day long.
+It’s an old-fashioned diner that gives you plenty of options for your mid-morning appetite, from eggs and bacon to sandwiches and homemade ice cream desserts.
+In particular, the Bananas Foster French Toast is worth a try – Stanley is famous for this breakfast classic with a New Orleans twist, featuring battered French bread, sliced bananas, vanilla bean ice cream, and toasted walnuts with foster sauce.

 Where: 1005 Canal Street

 What to Order: The Costa Rican or Eggs Cochon

 The Scoop: The Ruby Slipper is a local’s favorite brunch spot, with multiple locations scattered throughout the city.
 This location on the edge of the French Quarter offers a casual diner setting that’s big on flavor.
 Order New Orleans-inspired specials like the Eggs Cochon (slow-cooked, apple-braised pork debris served over an open-faced house-made buttermilk biscuit, topped with two poached eggs, and finished with hollandaise) or opt for The Costa Rican (slow-cooked black beans & rice over a warm tomato salsa, accompanied by two eggs, crispy plantains & avocado).